vuonglequoc/alfs/README.md

 ## Build Toolchain

-These scripts are required to run as the new lfs user
+These scripts are required to run as the new LFS user

 ```bash
 sudo su lfs